 Contains Teflon, which doesn't biodegradable

-Finish Line Dry Bike Lubricant seems to have been around forever.
+Finish Line Dry Bike Lube seems to have been around forever.
 In fact, the words "The Original" are proudly displayed on the packaging.

-Being long-lived makes the Finish Line Dry Bike Lubricant something of a known quantity – if you haven't used it yourself, you probably know somebody who has.
+Being long-lived makes the Finish Line Dry Bike Lube something of a known quantity – if you haven't used it yourself, you probably know somebody who has.
 But time doesn't stand still.
-Up against sophisticated ceramic lubes and clever wax-based formulations, can Finish Line Dry chain lube still cut it?
+Up against sophisticated ceramic lubes and clever wax-based formulations, can Finish Line Dry chain lube still cut it against the best bike chain lubes?

 Perhaps characterising this lube as old-fashioned is a little unfair, as it does have some tech in its corner.
 The lubricant contains a Teflon fluoropolymer, which is said to attract less grime.
 It's not the nicest stuff for the environment, although we're talking pretty small quantities here.
 Even so, if you want to avoid Teflon and other PTFE chemicals, as well as moving away from petrochemicals altogether, you might want to consider a lube from the Green Oil range instead.